 As wheat flour does not originate from corn, there is a taste difference.
 You will find a similar nutty taste (like semolina).
 However, this will depend on if you have bleached or unbleached wheat flour available.

 Your local grocery store likely has wheat flour available, near to regular flour or flour alternatives in the baking aisle.
-Those who bake often may have some wheat flour in your kitchen already.
-If you only need a substitute for consistency, wheat flour is a great choice.
+Those who bake often may have some wheat flour in their kitchen already.
+Wheat flour is a great choice if you only need a substitute for consistency.

-There will be a taste difference and some consistency difference in recipes that use wheat flour as a substitute.
+There will be taste and consistency differences in recipes that use wheat flour as a substitute.